jokecamp/FootballData/README.md

 - Fork the project
 - Add your raw data files no matter how small or specific!
 - Send a pull request.

+If you use and clean up a file.
+Please re-add it so everyone can benefit.

 ### Data Sources